0x4f53/Wristkey/README.md

 2. Enable ADB Debugging by going to Settings → System → About and tapping 'Build Number' 7 times.

-3. Go back and tap on developer settings, then scroll down and enable "ADB Debugging".
+3. Go back and tap on Developer Settings, then scroll down and enable "ADB Debugging".

 4. Connect your watch to your computer.
 If prompted on watch, tap 'Always allow from this computer'.